mcleve25/CMSC320-Final-Project/index.md

 Understanding the factors that influence student academic performance is a widely researched topic in social sciences as it has important applications for parents, teachers, students, and policymakers.
 In a time where there is a large stress on academic success, it is valuable to identify which study habits and demographic factors correlate to higher exam scores, and which factors are unimportant.
 This project investigates how variables such as parental education level, number of study hours per day, and gender relate to exam performance.

-Our analysis is driven by three investigative points.
-The first relationship we explore is between a students exam score and their parental education level.
-The second relationship is between the number of hours a student studies and thier exam score.
-The last is between the gender and the number of study hours.
+Our analysis is driven by the investigation of how numerical factors such as the students study hours and the social media hours affect the students overall exam score.
 Exploring these relationships is important to help shape educational policies, resource allocations for schools, and expectations placed on students.
+It will also help inform students on productive habits that will assist them in optimizing their grades on exams.

-Through hypothesis tests and statistical analysis of our study habits dataset, we hope to identify relationships between environmental factors, study habits, and academic performance.
+Through hypothesis tests and statistical analysis of our study habits dataset, we hope to identify relationships between environmental factors, student habits, and academic performance.
 # Data Curation

 **Dataset Chosen:** Student Habits vs. Academic Performance (Kaggle)